Tips to Set Up Winning Split URL Tests (and Some Common Mistakes to Avoid) in 2026

 • What are they doing that you aren’t?

-• What stands out the most?
+• What stands out most about their pages?

 Determine the Necessary Sample Size